iliff/rmgp/index.md

 ![center-aligned-image](rmgp_featured.png)

-# The University of Denver will host the 2022 regional meeting March 25-26.
-More information will post to this website as it becomes available.
+# The University of Denver will host the 2022 regional meeting March 25-26, and the call for proposals is now open!

 ### American Academy of Religion, [National Website](http://www.aarweb.org)
 ### Society of Biblical Literature, [National Website](http://www.sbl-site.org)